mumez/pharo-mcp-server/scripts/README.md

 # Scripts

-This directory contains utility scripts for the pharo-mcp-server project.
+This directory contains utility scripts for the pharo-nc-mcp-server project.

 ## start-neoconsole-repl.sh